modyo/dynamicpay-demo/README.md

 ## Usage

-This project was created with Create-React-App (CRA), by default CRA uses [Workbox](https://developers.google.com/web/tools/workbox) to create the service worker, and use features as Strategies, Precaching, Runtime caching, and so on.
+This project was created with Create-React-App (CRA), by default CRA use [Workbox](https://developers.google.com/web/tools/workbox) to create the service worker, and use features as Strategies, Precaching, Runtime caching, and so on.
 You can find it in `src/swWorkbox.js`.

 Currently, the project is using a **custom Service Worker**, built with Vanilla JS, which you can modify to implement your own cache strategies.
 You can find it in `public/swCustom.js`.

 Service workers can run only over **HTTPS** connection, to see more you can visit [this link](https://developers.google.com/web/fundamentals/primers/service-workers).

-To use Workbox or custom service worker, just replace the file name in `src/swRegister.js`
+To use Workbox or a custom service worker, just replace the file name in `src/swRegister.js`

 ### `swRegister.js`